-On March 9, 2023, Congolese Minister of Defense Gilbert Kabanda filed a criminal complaint accusing journalist Stanis Bujekera Tshamala of publishing false rumors, according to news reports and a copy of that complaint, which CPJ reviewed.
+On March 9, 2023, Congolese Minister of Defense Gilbert Kabanda filed a criminal complaint accusing journalist Stanis Bujakera Tshiamala of publishing false rumors, according to news reports and a copy of that complaint, which CPJ reviewed.

-The complaint stemmed from a March 5 tweet by Bujekera, a correspondent for the France-based Jeune Afrique news website, the Reuters news agency, and Congolese online outlet Actualité.cd.
-Bujekera has about 480,000 followers on his Twitter account, where he frequently shares his journalism.
+The complaint stemmed from a March 5 tweet by Bujakera, a correspondent for the France-based Jeune Afrique news website, the Reuters news agency, and Congolese online outlet Actualité.cd.
+Bujakera has about 480,000 followers on his Twitter account, where he frequently shares his journalism.

-Kabanda’s complaint, signed by his legal adviser Parfait Mbutamuntu, accused Bujekera of “alarming the Congolese and foreign population by falsely publishing the tweet.”
+Kabanda’s complaint, signed by his legal adviser Parfait Mbutamuntu, accused Bujakera of “alarming the Congolese and foreign population by falsely publishing the tweet.”

 On March 11, Minister of Communication Patrick Muyaya tweeted that he had intervened and Kabanda had dropped the complaint, adding that “the Congolese government remained deeply committed to respecting the right to press freedom.”

 Bujakera told CPJ that although the complaint had circulated on social media he was never officially notified or summoned by the military prosecutor.
 CPJ called Kabanda for comment but he did not answer.